The Delia

 6. Thinking “We’re in a Commodity Business” Means Branding is Less Important

 Due to competitors using price-cutting tactics essentially to buy market share, perceived value is being driven out of the business.
 As a result, you may be forced to drop prices or add value simply to hang on to existing business.
 Meanwhile, branding takes a back seat.
 In truth, every company, by virtue of its existence, is remarkable in some way.
-And every industry sector has a value curve of companies, from true commodity suppliers to industry innovators.
+And every industry sector (i.e., custom molded rubber products) has a value curve of companies, from true commodity suppliers to industry innovators.
 Who do you think is making more money?

 7. “Branding Doesn’t Work in Our Industry” – This is Just Nonsense